Back to Blog

 Practice in development first:

 Run your queries in development before touching production.
-This seems obvious until you're troubleshooting at 2 AM.
+This seems obvious until you are troubleshooting at 2 AM.

 Frequently Asked Questions